 Cheap Solar Installation = Compromised Safety

-What corners are cut in the installation?
+One of the biggest risks of cheap solar is what corners are cut in the installation?

 Every week we are taking down these cheap solar systems, some only three or four years old.
 The customers have been stuck with a worthless system that is not working and have no choice except to buy a new, quality solar system.